k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 > „Blaze fulfills the same purpose as Angular, Backbone, Ember, React, Polymer, or Knockout, but is much easier to use.“

-Its also possible to switch the engine to [react.js](https://www.meteor.com/tutorials/react/creating-an-app) or [angular.js](https://www.meteor.com/tutorials/angular/creating-an-app).
+It's also possible to switch the engine to [react.js](https://www.meteor.com/tutorials/react/creating-an-app) or [angular.js](https://www.meteor.com/tutorials/angular/creating-an-app).

 Example template from app boilerplate:
 {% raw %}